Skip to content

 • planting season

-Life on a Pioneer Farm: The Wright Family’s First Planting Season in Canada
+The First Planting Season in Canada 1896

 As the first signs of spring begin to emerge and the soil becomes warmer, the planting season officially begins.
 It is a time of new growth, fresh opportunities, and deep-rooted traditions.
 For farmers, it marks the start of a long days in the fields and hope for a…

-Hi, I’m Jodie — historian, book nerd, and researcher in BC’s Fraser Valley.
+Hi, I’m Jodie!
+Historian, Archives Assistant, and researcher in British Columbia's Fraser Valley.
 I bring forgotten Canadian stories to life through archival letters and local history.
-Learn more here About Us
+Learn more here.

 Previous Posts